Sherp: In the media

 In February 2016 SHERP appeared on the Top Gear Website.

 In July 2017 SHERP was demonstrated in the Canadian towns of Whitehorse and Yellowknife.

 In October 2017 SHERP was shown on the Diesel Brothers TV show.

 In January 2018 the Sudbury SHERP dealer featured on Discovery Canada show Daily Planet.

 In July 2019 the SHERP is featured with 2 Chainz in GQ and Viceland's video series Most Expensivest Sh*t.

 In August 2019, SHERP is featured with Kevin Hart on Jay Leno's Garage.

 In November 2019 SHERP were featured in Kanye West’s music videos for Follow God and Closed on Sunday.
 West also appeared with the SHERP in a 2022 Super Bowl LVI commercial for McDonald's.

+On 2 January 2020, in the video game "Grand Theft Auto Online", in the weekly event called "Zhaba Week", following the "The Diamond Casino Heist" update, Rockstar Games released the Rune Zhaba amphibious off-road vehicle, inspired by the SHERP vehicles.

+In December 2020, the SHERP was featured in the music video for the song "M3tamorphosis" by Playboi Carti and Kid Cudi.

 In August 2023 SHERP vehicles were featured in the Star Trek: Strange New Worlds episode "Hegemony".

 In 2024 a SHERP was featured on the Discovery Channel series Hoffman Family Gold a spin-off of the Gold Rush tv series.
 Also a SHERP was featured on a season of Bering Sea Gold as well.